 Regardless of the reasons a tooth must be pulled, extraction is usually reserved only for cases in which no other treatment option will cure the infection or problem.
 With any site where an extraction occurs, we make every effort to preserve the bone in the jaw.
 This includes broken teeth and wisdom teeth extractions.
 Bone preservation is essential for implant placement.

-Dr. Deana Cook, located in Wilmington and Leland, NC, is an experienced periodontist who serves patients from Castle Hayne, Porters Neck, Odgen, Leland, Wrightsville Beach, Carolina Beach, Southport, and Hampstead.
+Dr. Deana Cook and Dr. Daniel Hall, located in Wilmington and Leland, NC, is an experienced periodontist who serves patients from Castle Hayne, Porters Neck, Odgen, Leland, Wrightsville Beach, Carolina Beach, Southport, and Hampstead.
 Dr. Cook, along with our entire team, is looking forward to welcoming you to our office and encourage you to schedule your appointment today!